gregpalmr/smack-stack-tutorial/README.md

 DC/OS SMACK Stack Tutorial

 A beginner's tutorial for running the SMACK Stack on a Mesosphere's DC/OS cluster.
-Includes steping through a simple deployment process for:
+Includes stepping through a simple deployment process for:

 - Apache Spark
 - Spark History Server